Newport suburb profile

 Newport property market performance

-Newport's property market has remained stable over the past 12 months, with no change in median house and unit values.
-The median house price stands at $1.12 million, while units are priced at $645,000, indicating consistent demand in the area.
+Newport's property market has remained stable over the past 12 months, with no change in the median values for both houses and units.
+The median house price stands at $1.26 million, while the median unit price is $553,250, indicating consistent demand in the area.

 | Houses | Units | |